ioccc-src/winner/1992/README.md

 `-D` flag).
 A number of compilers had problems optimizing certain entries.
 Some compilers do optimize, but the resulting program does not work.
 By default we have left off `-O` from compile lines.
 You might want to add `-O` back, or add it back for certain entries where performance is important.
+(This was updated to use `-O3` in 202n though sometimes an entry does not work if the compiler optimises the code and in this case it is disabled or explicitly set to level 0.)

 This year marked an all time high for number of entries as well as the quality of entries.
 Nearly twice the usual number of entries made it to the final judging rounds.
-Even when we raised the standards for winning, we still wound up giving out a few more awards than in other years.
+Even when we raised the standards for winning, we still wound up giving out a few more awards than in previous years.
 The new size rules size probably contributed to the overall high quality.